conduitio-labs/conduit-connector-redshift/README.md

 ### Table Name

-Records are written to the table specified by the `redshift.table` property in the metadata, if it exists.
+Records are written to the table specified by the `opencdc.collection` property in the metadata, if it exists.
 If not, the connector will fall back to the `table` configured in the connector.

 ## Known limitations